 Overall, product revenue, net, reflects our best estimates of the amount of consideration to which we are entitled based on the terms of the contract.
 The amount of variable consideration is included in the net sales price only to the extent that it is probable that a significant reversal in the amount of the cumulative revenue recognized will not occur in a future period.
-If our estimates differ significantly from actuals, we will record adjustments that would affect product revenue, net in the period of adjustment.
 If we were to change any of these judgments or estimates, it could cause a material increase or decrease in the amount of revenue that we report in a particular period.
 We evaluate our estimates of variable considerations including, but not limited to, product returns, chargebacks, rebates, and other fees, periodically or when there is an event or change in circumstances that may indicate that our estimates may change.